Philippines Super Typhoon Rai death toll surges

 [Source: BBC]

-At least 208 people are now known to have died after a powerful storm struck the Philippines on Thursday, police are quoted as saying by local media.
+At least 375 people are now known to have died after a powerful storm struck the Philippines on Thursday, police say.

 Rescue teams have described scenes of “complete carnage”.